-Kyriacos A. Athanasiou is the Henry Samueli Chair in Engineering and a Distinguished Professor at the University of California at Irvine and a bioengineer.
+Kyriacos A. Athanasiou is the Henry Samueli Chair in Engineering and a Distinguished Professor at the University of California, Irvine and a bioengineer.
 He studied at Brescia College for a time after his military service.
 He went on to earn a bachelor’s degree in mechanical engineering from the New York Institute of Technology at Old Westbury.
 He earned an additional master’s degree, a Ph.M. and Ph.D. from Columbia University.

-After graduating from college with his Ph.D., he became an assistant professor at the University of Texas before becoming a full professor at Rice University, where he established a bioengineering research group focusing on cartilages within the human musculoskeletal system.
+After graduating from college with his Ph.D., he became an assistant professor at the University of Texas at San Antonio before becoming a full professor at Rice University, where he established a bioengineering research group focusing on cartilages within the human musculoskeletal system.
 Their work on cartilage defects in vivo has helped scientists understand how cartilage cells behave and why cartilage healing is so difficult.
 He has published hundreds of articles on biomedical research regarding cartilage and tissue engineering approaches.

 He has co-founded fifteen different companies, including Osteobiologics and Vidacare, which have since been acquired by other firms.
 He has served as the President of the Biomedical Engineering Society and Editor-in-Chief of the Annals of Biomedical Engineering.
 He is a fellow of the National Academy of Inventors, the American Association for the Advancement of Science, the American Society for Mechanical Engineers and the Biomedical Engineering Society.

-Electronics Engineering, LEDs
+Areas of Specialization: Electronics Engineering, LEDs

 Shuji Nakamura currently holds the title of Professor at the Materials Department of the College of Engineering, University of California, Santa Barbara.
 Nakamura completed his bachelor’s in electronic engineering at University of Tokushima in 1977, and his master’s in 1979, after which Nakamura went immediately into engineering in private industry.